 Concawe workshop report “PAH integrated exposure modelling”

-This report summarizes the discussions held during the “Polycyclic Aromatic Hydrocarbons (PAHs) integrated exposure modelling” 2-day workshop organized by the Flemish Institute for technological research (VITO) together with Concawe on 8 – 9th October 2015 at Concawe in Brussels.
+Report no. 8/17: This report summarises the discussions held during the “Polycyclic Aromatic Hydrocarbons (PAHs) integrated exposure modelling” 2-day workshop organized by the Flemish Institute for technological research (VITO) together with Concawe on 8 - 9th October 2015 at Concawe in Brussels.

 This workshop report aims to reflect 1) the interaction and discussion between model developers and other workshop participants from a model user perspective, 2) the discussion on the potential bottlenecks and gaps when applying the models for PS scenarios, and 3) the way forward when using MSMR modelling in addressing Concawe’s challenge to assess the contribution of PS to aggregated PAH exposure.